yattew/not-a-lisp/readme.md

 # TODO
 - if statements
 - other basic functions like *,/, <, >, ==
-- y combinator
+- ability to define
-- named functions (maybe)
+- arrays/vectors